I am a fly tyer who specializes in Deer Hair.

 When I was 4 years old my dad took me fishing in the oxbow lakes that were formed by the Missouri River west of Whiting, Iowa.
 We fished with a bamboo cane pole, a cork float, and a hook and with worms we dug in the garden.
 Growing up in rural Iowa as kids we all spent a lot of time fishing in the local creek for Carp and Catfish and Bullheads.
 We graduated to fishing in the Missouri river for bigger Carp and Catfish and anything else we could catch.
 We also fished at Blue Lake, which was one of the oxbow lakes off of the Missouri river.
 It was a long bike ride south of us about 15 miles.
 There we caught Bass and Northern Pike.

 I had a few years with very little fishing.
+I am a Vietnam Veteran.
 I loaded weapons on various aircraft in the Air Force, went back to school and sought employment as a civilian, got married and started a family.
 All of which I am very proud, but I did very little fishing during this time.
 Eventually I got back to fishing for trout at Lake Tanycomo in Missouri.
 I also got my dad back into fishing by taking him trout fishing on a three day weekend in October 1979.
 This was the start of two changes in my life.
 First, we started a fishing tradition that lasted 25 years.
 We got my brother involved and we did everything we could to make that fishing trip take place.
 In the family it was commonly referred to as the "Jack Daniel's fishing trip."
 A book could be written about the trips but that is another topic.
 The second thing that took place was fly fishing.
 Dad and I eventually went back to the same oxbow lakes we fished years earlier.
 Only now I was fulfilling a dream I had as a kid, I was fishing with a fly rod to catch bass.
 I was using an old rod and reel I purchased at an estate sale.
 I still have the reel but the rod did not make it.

 This started me on another aspect of fly fishing, tying my own deer hair bugs.
 I eventually developed my own techniques for "spinning deer hair."
 I discovered later that I was actually stacking deer hair.